-SWD has a broad host range and will infest other non-crop plants, especially those that produce small fruits including wild raspberry, honeysuckle, and autumn olive.
+SWD has a broad host range and will infest other non-crop plants, especially those that produce small fruits including wild raspberry, blackberry, honeysuckle, and American pokeweed.
 If these wild plants surround your field edge, they could act as a refuge for SWD.
 Early producing plants, such as honeysuckle, give SWD a place to develop and increase populations before crops ripen.
-If these plants are present on the edge of your crop, removing these could decrease the onset and severity of the SWD population to your crop.
+Initial trials in Michigan suggest that SWD populations may increase faster in areas where honeysuckle is present.
+If these plants are present in high density on the edge of your crop, such as a bramble patch, removing these could decrease the onset and severity of the SWD population to your crop.
+However, this has not been well tested and removal of wild hosts is not guaranteed to reduce SWD populations.